pepeyoon/BoYoon_Portfolio/README.md

 ## Projects
+### [RAG AGENT Reading URL's & PDFs to answer questions]
+Created an RAG agent that scrapes documents using FireCrawl API to divide data into segments for the agent or utilize Llamaindex for extracting content from PDF files.
+Implemented a local Llama3 model to analyze the extracted data and incorporated Tavily API to search the web for up-to-date information if the retrieved documents are not pertinent to the query.”

 ### [User Behavior Analysis Using NLP and GPT-4 Turbo](https://github.com/pepeyoon/Datasets-AI-integration)

 Developted a project analyzing app user behavior using a large dataset.
 Through data cleaning with NLP techniques and employing GPT-4 Turbo for better AI responses, we gained valuable insights.
 The findings supported the development of a user-centric approach for app improvements.
 Regular project progress was shared on GitHub.
 Key tools used included Python, NLP, GPT-4 Turbo API, and pandas.